sbergot/wandering-mushroom/content/2020-12-05-body-augmentations.md

 Like Hacking, cyberware fit both in the theme and the mechanics of a cyberpunk ttrpg:

-- They raise question about the perils of technology and about the sense of self-identity
+- They raise questions about the perils of technology and about the sense of self-identity
 - They allow for crazy character aesthetics
 - They provide interesting customization options for PCs as well as NPCs